 All students must submit the following items to Student Health Services prior to arriving on campus.
 The items below can be submitted here or sent via fax at 203-576-4715.

 - Health records

-- All residential students from Connecticut must have a negative test result as close to the time of arrival on campus as possible, preferably within 72 hours but no more than 14 days in advance of moving into their residence hall room.
-Testing is not required, but is recommended, for Connecticut commuter students living at home or off campus.
+- All residential students must have a negative test result as close to the time of arrival on campus as possible, preferably within 72 hours but no more than 14 days in advance of moving into their residence hall room.
+Testing is not required, but is recommended, for commuter students living at home or off campus.

 The following documents must be reviewed and/or completed by all before returning to campus.
 All forms can be found on the MyUB Portal under "Covid-19 Return to Campus Documents."
 We ask that you to follow the guidelines provided to ensure the health of your safety and others on campus.

 - UB COVID-19 Student Return to Campus Self-Certification - Complete prior to arrival.

 - COVID-19 Safety Training - Review one time.

 - COVID-19 Safety Training Quiz - Complete one time.

 - Daily Health Assessment - Complete daily on LiveSafe by selecting the grey Health Verification Tool card.
 See instructions on how to download LiveSafe.
 If your phone does not support it, you can access the form on the portal.

 - Student Contact Information Sheet - Complete daily.

 Students are encouraged to bring a weekend bag/carryon luggage to prepare an emergency kit to travel with in the event they are exposed to the COVID-19 virus.
 Review the Travel Advisory for Visitors to Connecticut for more information.